AndSam321/Andsam321/README.md

 </div>

 ### 🔭 I’m working on
-- KPop Universe Version 2
+- KPop Universe Version 3: in Rails
-- ThunderThrift, an e-commerce thrift shop for my college.
-(Finished)
+- Foreko, an AI-powered inventory management tool
 - Becoming the Hokage (In Progress)